Contributing Code with Pull Requests

 git rebase –continue

-The next step is to “squash” the commits.
-This takes all the commits and combines them per your instructions.
-To start the “squash” process enter this
+The next step is to “squash” the commits using an interactive rebase.
+This allows you to easily combine commits together.
+To start the process enter the command:

 After making all necessary changes, save the file.

-In a few seconds a second Notepad window will pop up.
+In a few seconds a second editor window will pop up.
 Here you can provide a description for the squashed commit.

 # will be included the description.
-Edit the description to fit the combined changes, then save and close the file.
+Edit the description to itemize the combined changes, then save and close the file.

-After closing Notepad, the Git Shell will show this.
+After saving and closing the editor, the Git Shell will show this:

 In Git Shell type